regiscord/biblicalinstitute.info/InTheBeginning/0120 How did God resolve the cursed inheritance.md

 ### We are tempted by our eyes, flesh, and pride.
-#### God give us the Holy Spirit and a new heart to be able to flee temptation.
-We need to walk in Spirit.
+#### God gives us the Holy Spirit and a new heart to be able to flee temptation.
+We need to walk by the Spirit.
 #### God will not allow a temptation greater than we can handle.

 ##### Mat 26:41